top of page

 Cultivating a garden also benefits the environment.
 By avoiding the use of pesticides, insecticides, and fertilizer, you're allowing the natural ecosystem of the soil, air, birds, bees, and worms to thrive.
 This is better for your plants and your health.
 By investing time in your own garden, you can also contribute to the collective effort in reducing the amount of carbon dioxide that is in the Earth’s atmosphere.
 Finally, growing a garden can create habitats for smaller life forms like birds, insects, aphids, ants and other species that thrive and reproduce in the ecosystem.
 While they may seem like pests, each creature plays an important role in helping the environment.

-We’ve compiled a list of 10 easy-to-grow veggies and herbs, whether you’re an urban-dweller with minimal outdoor space or have a big patch of yard waiting for a garden.
+We’ve compiled a list of 10 easy-to-grow vegetables and herbs, whether you’re an urban-dweller with minimal outdoor space or have a big patch of yard waiting for a garden.

 1. Tomatoes